nileshsalpe/code-review-list/README.md

 - If assigning is too much busy or not confortable in area of code change he should communicate in standups.

+- All checks in pipeline are passed before assigning the review.

 ### In CR